consensusnetworks/casimir/contracts/ethereum/README.md

 ## Distributed Key Generation

-Casimir distributes validator key shares to operators using the [rockx-dkg-cli](https://github.com/RockX-SG/rockx-dkg-cli).
-The CLI is still in development, but it can be used with the local Hardhat network to generate keys and perform DKG operations.
-The CLI is integrated into the Casimir oracle – use the `--mock` flag when running `npm run dev:ethereum` to enable the mock DKG CLI.
-Otherwise, the oracle helper scripts in [./helpers/oracle](./helpers/oracle) will use pregenerated DKG keys.
+Casimir distributes validator key shares to operators using SSV nodes with [RockX DKG support](https://github.com/RockX-SG/rockx-dkg-cli).
+The [@casimir/oracle service](../../services/oracle) uses a DKG messenger server to interact with SSV nodes and perform DKG operations.
+Before running tests, the [@casimir/oracle generate script](../../services/oracle/scripts/generate.ts) is used to pregenerate DKG keys and the [oracle helper scripts](./helpers/oracle) completes tests with the pregenerated DKG keys.
+While running the development environment, a local instance of the [@casimir/oracle service](../../services/oracle/index.ts) is used.

 ## Oracles

 The contract uses two oracles to automate the Casimir staking experience and ensure the security of user funds.
-The first oracle (see the [@casimir/functions README.md](../../services/functions/README.md)), the Casimir upkeep, reports total validator balance, swept balance, and validator actions once per day (see [Chainlink Automation](https://docs.chain.link/chainlink-automation/introduction)) using trust-minimized compute infrastructure (see [Chainlink Functions](https://docs.chain.link/chainlink-functions)).
-The second oracle, the Casimir DAO oracle (see the [@casimir/oracle README.md](../../services/oracle/README.md)), watches the manager contract events and automatically executes zero-coordination distributed key generation (DKG) operations: validator key creating, resharing, and exiting off-chain, and submits ceremony verification proofs.
-The DAO oracle also submits verifiable report details in response to reported validator actions (like completed exits).
+The [Casimir Beacon oracle](../../services/functions/README.md) and the Casimir upkeep report total validator balance, swept balance, and validator actions once per day using [Chainlink Functions](https://docs.chain.link/chainlink-functions) and [Chainlink Automation](https://docs.chain.link/chainlink-automation/introduction).
+The [Casimir DAO oracle](../../services/oracle/README.md) watches the manager contract events and automatically executes zero-coordination distributed key generation (DKG) operations: validator creation, validator resharing, and validator exiting.
+The DAO oracle also submits verifiable report details in response to reported validator actions (such as an SSV cluster and operator blame amounts for a completed validator exit).

 ## 👥 Users